bsdpunk/pcli/Readme.md

-# The Command Line Pornography Toolset
+# The Command Line P Toolset

 ### Everything has to be easily automatable